Shahriar Kabir: Career

+Arrest and detention

 On 17 September 2024, Kabir was arrested in Dhaka by the Detective Branch of the Dhaka Metropolitan Police on a case over allegations of crimes against humanity and mass killing.
 He was also accused in a murder case filed over the death of Imran Hossain, a student, at Kutubkhali, Jatrabari.
 He was placed in remand in the death of two protestors, who died in protests against former Prime Minister Sheikh Hasina, along with journalists Shyamal Dutta and Mozammel Babu.
 He was later placed in a second remand by Dhaka Metropolitan Magistrate Md Haider Ali.
 He was interrupted from speaking in court by lawyers aligned with the Bangladesh Nationalist Party.
 He suffered two heart attacks while in custody, which his family alleged was due to medical negligence.
 Public Prosecutor Omar Faruq Faruqi opposed his bail on health grounds, stating, "Shahriar Kabir is a named suspect in the case.
 Under his direction, protesters were shot, leading to injuries and the death of Rafiqul Islam in Jatrabari.
 He is an atheist and has spoken against Muslims.
 Atheists support the Awami League, and the Awami League supports them.
 He is directly involved in this killing.".

+Represented by his international attorneys Mona Haghgou Strindberg and Tapas Kanti Baul, in November 2025 the United Nations Working Group on Arbitrary Detention (WGAD) declared Shahriar Kabir‘s detention to be arbitrary, citing violations of international law, including the denial of a fair trial, freedom of expression, and due process.
+The UN recommended his immediate release, compensation, and an independent investigation into his detention, highlighting concerns over his health and the discriminatory nature of the charges against him.

+In April 2026, six United Nations Special Procedures mandate holders, including the Special Rapporteurs on freedom of opinion and expression, cultural rights, the rights to freedom of peaceful assembly and of association, the independence of judges and lawyers, and the promotion and protection of human rights while countering terrorism, sent a joint communication to the Government of Bangladesh expressing concern over Shahriar Kabir's continued detention, deteriorating health, repeated denial of bail, and alleged violations of due process and fair trial guarantees.